At this stage, we understand our goals and our product Now we will understand potential customers.

 Now Mark would be associated to a particular product, so as we go through our advertising, I’ll have my product set up and then when I go about targeting, I’ll look at these personas and make sure that my targeting makes sense for this person, as well as the ad text, as the copy helps solve their problems.

-In this case, I’ve identified that this persona is skeptical, so I might include reviews from other colleagues or links that show professional resources on my landing page.
+In this case, I’ve identified that this persona is sceptical, so I might include reviews from other colleagues or links that show professional resources on my landing page.

 At the end of this exercise, you should have some very clear personas.